 A vegetarian/vegan since 1960 at age 14, I have always enjoyed cooking primarily with vegetables and creating non-traditional recipes.

-This recipe can be completed in three easy stages:
+This recipe can be completed in three easy steps:

 - Baking the cake (6 ingredients)